A New Causal Decomposition Paradigm towards Health Equity: Adjusted and Unadjusted Effect

+Compared with the natural indirect effect with $Y(R=0,M(R=1))$, our adjusted effect generates $M$ using another exogenous $\mathbf{U}' \sim_{i.i.d} \mathbf{U}$, which has better policy implications in terms of measuring the effect of making policy in a new situation.
+Besides, it can effectively account for all sources of disparity.
+To illustrate, consider the example in Fig.~\ref{fig:decompose}: \begin{example} Suppose $R, X \text{ (unobserved)}, M, Y$ in Fig.~\ref{fig:decompose} (a) respectively denote the race, retirement income, medical insurance, and health outcome.
+The disadvantaged group has a lower level of retirement income and thus a lower level of medical insurance.
+As illustrated in Fig.~\ref{fig:decompose} (b), the structural equations for natural indirect effect $Y(R=0,M(R=1))$ are:

+in which $U_X$ is the confounder between $X$ and $X'$ to generate $M'$.
+When $X$ is unobserved, $M'$ may not eliminate all sources of disparities, \emph{i.e.}, $M' \notind R$, either when $X$ is the selection or latent variable.
+Specifically, when $X$ is taken as the selection variable, then as the collider between the path from $R =0$ to $M'$ (in Fig.~\ref{fig:decompose} (b)) it induces the correlation between $R = 0$ and $M'$, which means $M'$ still mixes the information of $R=0$.
+When $X$ is the latent variable, it can be mistakenly taken as exogenous of $M$, \emph{i.e.}, $X \in \mathbf{U}_M$ since the condition that whether there is another variable affecting $X$ is unknown.
+Since the exogenous is unchanged in natural indirect effect, $M' \gets f_M(R'=1,X,\mathbf{U}_M \backslash X)$ is generated with $X$ that is generated from $R=0$.
+In this case, the $M(R=1)(\mathbf{u})$ of the natural indirect effect fails to account for the disparity in the path of $R \to X \to M$.

+In contrast, our adjusted effect with $Y(R=0,G_{M|R'=1})$ is able to remove all disparities sourced from medical insurance $M$, \emph{i.e.}, $M_{R'=1} \ind R$, since it generates $M'$ with independent exogenous $\mathbf{U}'$. \end{example} In addition to policy implications, our adjusted effect requires weaker conditions for identifiability, compared to the natural indirect effect.
+Specifically, the natural indirect effect requires the deconfounding set between $M$ and $Y$ (given $R$) to not contain the descendants of $R$.
+This assumption may not hold in our health equity scenario, as shown by example~\ref{exam:1}.
+In contrast, our $Y(R=0,G_{M|R=1})$ only requires no existence of unobserved confounders between $M$ and $Y$, which is commonly made in the literature, including the natural indirect effect and other decomposition methods.

 Indeed, our definition is closely related to others in the literature.
-Specifically, the $Y(R=0,G_{M|R=1})$ is non-parametric form of Oaxaca–Blinder decomposition \citep{oaxaca1973male, quirk2006administrative} when the linear equations are structural equations.
-Besides, it shares the same form with randomized intervention effects \citep{vanderweele2014effect, jackson2018decomposition} if the covarite sets provided in their works happened to be admissible.
-Further, our form and its identifiability analysis, can be easily extended to \citep{jackson2020meaningful} that let $M$ and $Y$ additionally condition on allowable variables. \emph{More importantly}, unlike these methods that assume without checking that the covaraite set $\mathbf{O}$ happens to be admissible, we propose to automatically identify the admissible set among $\mathbf{O}$.
+Specifically, when the linear equations refer to structural equations, our $Y(R=0,G_{M|R=1})$ degenerates to Oaxaca–Blinder decomposition \citep{oaxaca1973male, quirk2006administrative}.
+Besides, it has the same form as randomized intervention effects \citep{vanderweele2014effect, jackson2018decomposition}, if the covariate set provided in their works happens to be admissible.
+Further, our definition can be easily extended to \citep{jackson2020meaningful} that lets $M$ and $Y$ additionally condition on allowable variables. \emph{More importantly}, unlike these methods that assume without checking that the covariate set $\mathbf{O}$ happens to be admissible, our adjusted effect is endowed with a method that is provable to identify the admissible set among $\mathbf{O}$.